 This is a question that they ask me often, especially photographers and photo amateurs.
-I don’t actually use special effects and the answer is already on MY TREES page.
+I don’t actually use special effects.
 In summary I could say that I use overlaps of different shots, that is, those that I need to produce the ideas that I explain on the page: I approach you, I embrace you, I would like to protect you etc. This takes a lot of time, thinking with your heart and less about technique.
 When the image take form in my mind I start shooting.
 Then at home stacking the shots on each other I get more or less that image.
 All the time I dedicate it to the tree, not to the PC.
 And if I don’t have enough time, I give up shooting, as I do if that tree doesn’t give me emotions superior to pure beauty.

 How do you find your trees?

 Sometimes meetings happen by accident.
 More often I start from research done on the web, hoping that among us the “magic” will take place.

 My main sources currently are the lists of the monumental trees of Italy of Mipaaf (Ministry of Agricultural, Food and Forestry Policies), the Facebook groups Lovers of monumental trees, Big Tree Seekers, friends of trees and ascuoladaglialberi.net but I also do a lot of research on Google and Instagram.
 I then have many friends who after being at my exhibition send me photos of trees for whatsapp asking if they could “inspire me”.
 This kind of positive contagion with them I find definitely fantastic!
 The research therefore starts mainly from monumental trees although then maybe love is born for another nearby, not particularly old or important for bearing, history or location (what I affectionately call the foundlings).

 Is there a map of your meetings?